googleforgames/open-match/docs/get_started.md

 [TODO]: # (add a chart to illustrate dataflow in open-match)
 [TODO]: # (the chart is not added because we have not finalize the API changes yet.)

+[TODO]: # (Generate your first match and Customize your match function are intentionally left blank as the current user experience is pretty bad if you simply wanna try out your customize match function but later find out you have to configure your gcr registry, gcloud account, and wait for 10 minutes to rebuild everything from scratch.
+We need to bring skaffold to open-match for the community developers.)

 1. A service (potentially a lobby service) figures out a match-making entity (aka. _ticket_) is in-queue for a game match, it then gets a frontend client and triggers the `CreateTicket` function of the frontend service.
 2. The frontend service receives the request, indexes the attributes of the entity with its storage service and acknowledges this request.